Mkish1220/CLI-Employee-Contact-Generator/README.md

  [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  🔍 The application will prompt the user for information about the employee and then information about the team members.
+  🔍 The application will prompt the user for information about the employee and then information about the team members. the user will be prompt with a variety of questions based on user input of type of employee.
+Once completed user is able to create a html file that will create an individual card for each type of employee.

   ## Table of Contents
    * [Installation](#-Installation)